 Human tooth development timeline

-The following tables present the development timeline of human teeth.Times for the initial calcification of primary teeth are for weeks of pregnancy (in utero).
+The following tables present the development timeline of human teeth.Times for the initial calcification of baby teeth are for weeks of pregnancy (in utero).
 Abbreviations: wk = weeks; mo = months; yr = years.

 |Maxillary (upper) teeth|